Medications for back pain

 Narcotics, also called opioid pain relievers, are used only for pain that is severe and is not helped by other types of painkillers.
 They work well for short-term relief.
 Do not use them for more than 3 to 4 weeks unless instructed by your provider to do so.

 Narcotics work by binding to receptors in the brain, which blocks the feeling of pain.
-These drugs can be abused and are habit-forming.
+These medicines can be abused and are habit-forming.
 They have been associated with accidental overdose and death.
 When used carefully and under a provider's direct care, they can be effective in reducing pain.

 Examples of narcotics include: